Grant1219/portfolio_hugo/site/content/post/influence-maps-part-1.md

 ## Putting it all together

 For me it was difficult to understand exactly how the different parameters of an influence map can affect the result without some visuals.
-Here are some examples of how different parameters change the behavior of the influence.
+Here are some graphical examples of how different parameters change the behavior of the influence.

-TODO
+To keep things readable, I only rendered influence values 1.0 or greater.

+Comparing a higher decay of 0.8 (left) to a lower decay of 0.26 (right), with the same starting strength of 5.0 and momentum of 0.3
+{{< figure src="/images/influence_maps_part_1/influence_examples/large_and_small_decay.png" alt="Comparing a decay of 0.26 to a decay of 0.8, with the same starting strength of 5.0 and momentum of 0.3" >}}

+Low momentum set to 0.2 with a strength of 5.0, decay of 0.5, and update frequency of 100 milliseconds.
+{{< figure src="/images/influence_maps_part_1/influence_examples/low_momentum.gif" alt="Low momentum set to 0.2 with a strength of 5.0 and decay of 0.5" >}}

+High momentum set to 0.8 with a strength of 5.0, decay of 0.5, and update frequency of 100 milliseconds.
+{{< figure src="/images/influence_maps_part_1/influence_examples/high_momentum.gif" alt="High momentum set to 0.8 with a strength of 5.0 and decay of 0.5" >}}

 ## Example code

 Below is some very basic C++ code that deals with all the parameters we discussed above and propagates a positive influence across a 2D grid.
+This is the same propagation logic I used to create the visual examples above.
-To use this class just initialize it with some values, and call `propagate_influence()` at any update frequency.
+To use this class just initialize it with some values, set influence sources with `add_influence()`, and call `propagate_influence()` at any update frequency.

 `influence_map.hpp`
 ```c++